geospaitial-lab/aviary/docs/how_to_guides/cli/how_to_run_the_segmentation_pipeline.md

 ### Step 5: Configure the model

-To do the inference on the preprocessed data, we will use the [`ONNXSegmentationModel`] with the following configuration:
+To do the inference on the preprocessed data, we will use the [`ONNXSegmentationModel`][ONNXSegmentationModel] with the following configuration:

 ``` yaml title="config.yaml"
 model: